 |Club||Loft||Length||Lie||Swing Weight||Equivalent Iron||Equivalent Fairway||Dexterity|

-PING offers a variety of graphite shafts to optimize an individual golfer’s ball flight for the best possible feel and performance.
-PING’s proprietary shafts are engineered to complement our head designs so that every player can optimize their trajectories for predictable results.
+PING offers a variety of graphite shafts to optimize your ball flight for the best possible feel and performance.
+PING’s proprietary shafts are engineered to complement our head designs so that you can optimize your trajectories for predictable results.

 We recommend that you get fit for the shaft that allows you to play your best golf.
 Whether that’s a softer, lighter shaft with a higher launch or a heavier, stiffer shaft with a lower trajectory, a PING Certified Club Fitter can help you find the shaft that brings consistency to your game.